Betty-Kamau/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The file 9-divide_and_rule has a script that prints the result of POWER divided by DIVIDE, followed by a new line The file 10-love_exponent_breath has a script that displays the result of BREATH to the power LOVE The file 11-binary_to_decimal has a script that will converts a number from base 2 to base 10
+The file 9-divide_and_rule has a script that prints the result of POWER divided by DIVIDE, followed by a new line The file 10-love_exponent_breath has a script that displays the result of BREATH to the power LOVE The file 11-binary_to_decimal has a script that will converts a number from base 2 to base 10 The file 12-combinations has a script that prints all possible combinations of two letters, except oo